jmandel/turkeydown/output/thanksgiving-test/formatted recipes.md

 5. Stir the soup and check the texture of the wild rice; if it needs a bit more time repeat the pressure cooking process for a cook time of 2 minutes and rapidly release the pressure.
 Check the texture of the soup; if you'd like it to be thicker, turn on the sauté function and let the soup simmer to reduce to desired consistency.
 Turn off the heat.

 6. Put the sour cream in a small bowl and slowly whisk in a few spoonfuls of warm soup until smooth, then stir the mixture into the soup.
-(This prevents the sour cream from separating.)
 Taste the soup and add salt and pepper to taste.

 7. Serve the soup in bowls topped with chopped scallions or chives and dill.
 Reheat any leftovers on low until warm.
 (Boiling can cause the sour cream to break.)